nimaid/binary-waterfall/README.md

   -fs FPS, --fps FPS    the maximum framerate of the visualization -ws WINDOWSIZE, --windowsize WINDOWSIZE
-                        the length of the longest edge of the viewer window -v VOLUME, --volume VOLUME
+                        the length of the longest edge of the viewer window -cf COLORFORMAT, --colorformat COLORFORMAT
+                        how to interpret the bytes into colored pixels.
+Default is "rgbx".
+Requires exactly one of each "r", "g", and "b" character, and can have any number of unused bytes with an "x" character
+  -v VOLUME, --volume VOLUME
-                        The audio playback volume, from 0 to 100 -ac AUDIOCHANNELS, --audiochannels AUDIOCHANNELS
+                        the audio playback volume, from 0 to 100 -ac AUDIOCHANNELS, --audiochannels AUDIOCHANNELS
                         how many channels to make in audio (1 is mono, default) -ab AUDIOBYTES, --audiobytes AUDIOBYTES